FB

 For the sake of brevity, we will look only at a few specific cases.
 In the three points above, there are 12 total variations possible ( 3 * 2 * 2 ).
 We will look only at these 3 concepts:

-- Adjustable length, permanent, extension for a new trailer build.
+2. Adjustable length, permanent, change for a new trailer build.

 Obviously, with all of these, you can take the concepts and mutate them to work different – longer or shorter, built-in to a new trailer or retrofitted on an existing trailer, etc..
+A fully adjustable length trailer tongue, or something permanent.
 “Thought Starting” is exactly the point of this article.
-We wish you the best as you transform the ideas into your own !!
+We wish you the best as you transform these ideas into your own !!

 Universal Things We Must Get Right